-When you run your program, it uses the IBM Informix JDBC Driver to connect to an Informix database, as shown in Figure 1-2.
+When you run your program, it uses the IBM Informix JDBC Driver to connect to an Informix database, as shown in Figure 1-2 on page 1-2.

 Figure 1-2.
 Runtime Architecture for Embedded SQLJ Programs

 See the IBM Informix JDBC Driver Programmer's Guide for information about using the IBM Informix JDBC Driver.